 What would someone in a war-torn environment or impoverished nation think of the situation that is causing you stress?
 Or a person 5 years in the future?
 Is it possible, despite the atrocity you are worried about, that this might be long sorted by then?

 When stressful national events hit our mind can have a field day going into protective ‘us against them’ mode, and we find ourselves having thoughts that go against the values we thought we had, which can lead guilt, shame, and low moods.

 Thoughts are just thoughts, not actions, and you are more than just your thoughts.
 So show yourself some self-compassion over it, as the more compassionate we can be with ourselves, the more we can actually then generate for others.

 There is nothing like difficult national or global events to trigger deep loneliness for those without a partner or family nearby.

 If family are not checking in on you, understand that if they are far from the events they simply might not have a full understanding.
-Skype or call them first.
+Online therapy or call them first.

 As for friends who are suddenly be too busy with their own families to give us the support we expected, why not reach out to acquaintances?
 National trauma can be a time we connect over shared values and you might end up with new friends.

 7. Focus on what CAN be done.